Paella: Basic cooking methods

-Continue simmering until rice and crustaceans are finished cooking.

-Garnish with seared red bell pepper strips.

 Variants

 Philippines

-Arroz a la valenciana (Spanish) or Arroz à valenciana (Portuguese) is considered as a part of Philippine cuisine.
-It is considered as the Philippine version of paella.
+Arroz a la valenciana (Spanish) or Arroz à valenciana (Portuguese) is considered a part of Philippine cuisine and is regarded as the Philippine version of paella.

 The Philippine version uses glutinous rice; otherwise, the ingredients are the same.
 In the Philippines, arroz a la valenciana refers to chicken, and longganisa (chorizo) versions.

 In popular culture

 Competitions and records

 It has become a custom at mass gatherings in the Valencia region (festivals, political campaigns, protests, etc.) to prepare enormous paellas, sometimes to win a place in the Guinness World Records book.
 Chefs use gargantuan paelleras for these events.

 Valencia restaurateur Juan Galbis claims to have made the world's largest paella with help from a team of workers on 2 October 2001.
 This paella fed about 110,000 people, according to Galbis' former website.
 Galbis says this paella was even larger than his earlier world-record paella made on 8 March 1992, which fed about 100,000 people.
 Galbis' record-breaking 1992 paella is listed in Guinness World Records.